AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 \I{#####################################################################################  }
 ### 11.5.6 Normalized, Optimized Expression Strings ### {#alib_expressions_details_optimizations_norm}

-In the case that professional, experienced end-users are the addressees of a software, it might be wanted to tell such end-users about the result of optimizations.
+In the case that professional, experienced end-users are the addressees of software, it might be wanted to tell such end-users about the result of optimizations.
 To stay with the sample of the previous sections, this means to be able to show an end-user that the expression: